Q. What qualification should a Supervisor have?

 Grade 12 and Graduation

-Q. Will my child have to write Matric (Senior Certificate) Examinations?
+Q. Will my child have to write Matric (Senior Certificate) Examinations to apply to South African tertiary institutions?

-Graduates applying with a College Entrance Certificate to universities in South Africa must do so by following the Tertiary Study Liaison process that the ACE National Office has instituted.
-If they encounter any challenges, the Tertiary Liaison Department at ACE will be available to assist.
+Graduates applying with a College Entrance Certificate to universities in South Africa must do so by following the Tertiary Study Liaison process that A.C.E.
+(S.A.) has instituted.
+If they encounter any challenges, the Tertiary Liaison Department at A.C.E.
+(S.A.) will be available to assist.

 Q. What is the S.A.T.?